Chicken Hearts in Sour Cream Sauce on a Skillet

 2. The hearts pair well with carrots and onions.
 Prepare the vegetables.

 3. The vegetables can be cut as desired.
 We sliced the onion into quarter rings and julienned the carrot.
-Two or three cloves of garlic can be added to the dish for flavor.
+Two or three cloves of garlic can be added to the dish for added flavour.

 4. In a heavy-bottomed saucepan or skillet, pour in any vegetable oil and heat it up well.
 Lightly fry the chicken hearts on all sides, remembering to stir them so they don't burn.

 5. Add the prepared carrot to the hearts.
-Stir and fry for five minutes.
+Stir and fry for five minutes total.

-6. Add the onion to the saucepan after the carrot has softened.
-Stir.
-Simmer for about ten to fifteen minutes.
+6. Add the onion to the saucepan after the carrot has properly softened.
+Stir gently.
+Simmer for about ten to fifteen minutes total.

 7. Prepare the spices, cream or sour cream, and chop the garlic.
 Don't forget about the fragrant pepper and the bay leaf.

 8. By this time, the liquid in the skillet has mostly evaporated; season the hearts with salt to taste, pepper, add the prepared garlic and bay leaf.
-Stir.
+Stir gently.
 At this moment, the dish has become incredibly aromatic.

-9. After a couple of minutes, add the sour cream to the hearts to combine all the ingredients, mixing them thoroughly.
+9. After a couple of minutes, add the sour cream to the hearts to combine all the ingredients, mixing them thoroughly together.

-11. Chicken hearts in sour cream sauce in a skillet are ready.
+11. The chicken hearts in sour cream sauce in a skillet are now properly ready.
 While still hot, serve the dish on individual plates and bring to the table.